Michael A. B. Deakin

 Michael Andrew Bernard Deakin (12 August 1939 – 5 August 2014) was an Australian mathematician and mathematics educator.
 He was known for his work as a writer and editor of Function, a mathematics magazine aimed at high school students, and as a biographer of ancient Greek mathematician Hypatia.
-He won the B. H. Neumann award of the Australian Mathematics Trust in 2003 for his "rich and varied commitment to mathematics enrichment".

-Education and career
+Early life and education

-Deakin was born 12 August 1939.
-He grew up in Tasmania, and moved to Melbourne late in his high school education, taking a second matriculation year studying Latin at St Patrick's College, East Melbourne before entering the University of Melbourne in 1957.
+Michael Andrew Bernard Deakin was born on 12 August 1939.

+He grew up in Tasmania, and moved to Melbourne late in his high school education, taking a matriculation year studying Latin at St Patrick's College, East Melbourne before entering the University of Melbourne in 1957.
 He completed a bachelor's degree with second-class honours in mathematics at Melbourne in 1961.
 He went on to earn a master's degree there in 1963, with a thesis on integral equations supervised by Russell Love.

+In 1975, he earned a master's degree in education from the University of Exeter.

+Career

 Deakin moved to the University of Chicago in 1963 for graduate study, and completed his Ph.D. in 1966, under the supervision of mathematical biophysicist Herbert Landahl.

-He became a lecturer at Monash University in Melbourne in 1967, but then in 1970 moved to Papua New Guinea to become reader-in-charge in the mathematics department of the Institute of Higher Technical Education.
+He became a lecturer at Monash University in Melbourne in 1967, butin 1970 moved to Papua New Guinea to become reader-in-charge in the mathematics department of the Institute of Higher Technical Education.
 He returned to Monash as a senior reader in 1973.

-He earned a master's degree in education in 1975 from the University of Exeter, and remained at Monash for the rest of his career.
+After earning a master's degree in education in 1975 from the University of Exeter, he remained at Monash for the rest of his career.